Kisses From a Human Perspective

 Dogs may respond differently to being kissed and hugged.
 Some dogs show pretty obvious signs of disliking it, others just tolerate them.
 Some dog owners claim that their dogs seem to really enjoy it, but is that the real picture?
 In some cases, dogs may be showing very subtle signs of discomfort that go unnoticed.

-Sure, snarling, growling and snapping are pretty obvious signs that are quite easy to understand, however, according to a study, low-intensity warning signals of discomfort such as yawning, nose licking, turning or walking away are often not recognized, even by adults.
+Sure, snarling, growling and snapping are pretty obvious signs that are quite easy to understand, however, according to a study, low-intensity warning signals of discomfort and stress such as yawning, nose licking, turning or walking away are often not recognized, even by adults.

 Ignoring these signs may lead to what dog owners often report to be "a dog biting out of the blue."
 These dogs did not bite out the blue; rather, the owners simply failed to recognize the dog's pleas of stopping the interaction.